idaholab/MontePy/doc/source/developing.rst

 Deploy Process
 ^^^^^^^^^^^^^^
-Montepy currently does not use a continuous deploy process.
+MontePy currently does not use a continuous deploy process.
 Rather changes are staged on the ``develop`` branch prior to a release.
 Both ``develop`` and ``main`` are protected branches.
 ``main`` should only be used for releases.